-Benefits You pay PPO: \$20 copayment per office visit Medical services provided by physicians: • Diagnostic and treatment services provided in the office Non-PPO: 30% of the Plan allowance Services provided by a hospital: PPO: \$200 copayment per confinement • Inpatient Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Outpatient PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance Emergency benefits Accidental injury Nothing within 72 hours 43 Medical emergency Regular benefits apply 43 Mental health and substance abuse treatment In-Network: Regular cost sharing.
-44 Out-of-Network: Benefits are limited Prescription drugs Retail: \$10 generic, \$30 formulary name brand or \$45 non-formulary name brand copayment; limited to the initial fill (not to exceed a 30-day supply) and one refill.
-Mail Order: \$20 generic, 25% of the Plan allowance (\$45 minimum/\$80 maximum for each purchase) formulary name brand or 25% of the Plan allowance (\$60 minimum/\$100 maximum for each purchase) non-formulary name brand Dental care PPO: Nothing for routine dental services until benefits stop at \$1,000 Non-PPO: The difference between the Plan allowance and the billed amount for routine dental services and all charges after the Plan pays \$1,000 Special features: Flexible benefits option; BlueCard Program; Servic benefit/services overseas ces for deaf and hearing impaired; Travel 54 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum) PPO: Nothing after \$4,000 for you and your covered family members per year Non-PPO: Nothing after \$6,000 for you and your covered family members per year Some costs do not count toward this protection
+High Option Benefits You pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$20 copayment per office visit Non-PPO: 30% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance • Outpatient PPO: \$100 per facility charge and 10% of the Plan allowance Non-PPO: \$150 per facility charge and 30% of the Plan allowance 40 Emergency benefits Accidental injury Nothing within 72 hours 43 Medical emergency Regular benefits apply 43 Mental health and substance abuse treatment In-Network: Regular cost sharing 44 Out-of-Network: Benefits are limited 46 Prescription drugs • Retail pharmacy \$10 generic, \$25 formulary name brand or \$40 non-formulary name brand copayment 51 Mail order \$10 generic, \$45 formulary name brand or \$60 non- formulary name brand copayment Medicare Mail Order: \$5 generic, \$20 formulary name brand or \$35 non-formulary name brand copayment 51 Dental care PPO: 10% of the Plan allowance for certain covered services Non-PPO: 30% of the Plan allowance for certain covered services 54 Special features: Flexible benefits option; Travel benefit/se hearing impaired rvices overseas; BlueCard® Program; Services for deaf and 53 Protection against catastrophic costs (out-of-pocket maximum) PPO: Nothing after \$3,500 for you and your covered family members per year Non-PPO: Nothing after \$5,000 for you and your covered family members per year 14 Some costs do not count toward this protection

-Summary of benefits for the SAMBA Health Benefit Plan High Option-2005
+Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2006

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
 On this page we summarize specific expenses we cover; for more detail, look inside.
 If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form.